lana-20/charles-notes/README.md

 ## What happens if Charles root certificate is not installed?

-When I have Charles running and I didn't install its root certificates, most of the sites will browse just fine.
+When I have Charles running without having a root certificate installed, most of the sites will browse just fine.
 But for hosts where I have enabled SSL proxying (by going to <code>Proxy > SSL Proxy Settings...</code> and adding an entry), I'll get an error as seen in the images below.

 <img width="1000" src="https://user-images.githubusercontent.com/70295997/223410164-72a58d78-0d91-4b12-9738-018c1c7086f2.png">